The new Königshof

 "MUNICH IS OUR FUTURE" – THE CREDO OF THE GEISEL FAMILY

-The Hotel Königshof is scheduled for demolition at the end of 2017, to make way for something new.
+The Hotel Königshof is scheduled for demolition at the beginning of 2019, to make way for something new.
 It will be replaced by the new luxury hotel Königshof on the same site, but then with six floors and around 95 rooms and suites.
 The new hotel will have not only an eye-catching front: the Spanish architects Nieto Sobejano Arquitectos, under the management of Fuensanta Nieto and Enrique Sobejano, and with project manager Johannes Hanf, gained the commission for the façade as one of the three winners in the planning competition for the new Königshof held last autumn.
 A vertical cut in the façade facing Stachus will be the outstanding stylistic element, and the spectacular room cascade will hold a vertical sequence of various lobbies, lounges and spaces with spectacular views.

 A rooftop restaurant is also planned, with a panoramic view across Munich, and a spa and wellness floor.
 It is currently under discussion which of these areas will be made accessible to the public.